devstaff-crete/DevStaff-Heraklion/StartHere.md

 ## Suggest / Vote for Meetups

 <img src="images/github.png" align="right"  height="80" >
-We found *github* to be very convenient for organizing our topics and voting for meetups.
+We found GitHub to be very convenient for organizing our topics and voting for meetups.
 If you are new to github, don't worry.
 This is a great chance to start using it!

 Our topic voting method is simple, every quarter, we send a topic poll, containing 5 or more topics.
 There, you rate all topics from 1-10, based on how much you prefer each topic to be in the next three.
 When the poll closes, the top three posts are selected, and then presented in the next 3 meetups.
 But how does the Org Team select which topics will make it into the poll?
 It's simple: it looks in the Issues page of this project, and finds proposed issues with speakers.
 So if you want to propose a topic for the vote, go ahead and open a new Issue with the topic tag!
 If you can be a speaker in that, or any other topic, add a :speaker: (`:speaker:`) comment, so we know you are available to make a short presentation on this topic, along with other members of our community!